johnnyw66/pi500_keybd_fun/README.md

 ### Keyboard Message Board
-Use your PI500+ as a crude display.
+Use your PI500+ keyboard as a crude display.

 Examples

-**message_board.py**

-Example of scrolling messages across the keyboard.
+**message_board.py** scroll messages across the keyboard.
 Use it with MQTT and NodeRed to produce alerts or notifications.

-**anim.py**
-Simple Animation class - useful for showing simple GIFs on your keyboard.
+**anim.py** Simple Animation class - useful for showing simple GIFs on your keyboard.